asmaps/hopper.pw/README.md

 Schauf, Fabian Faessler and Thomas Waldmann.
 Hopper.pw was a fork after the dash to continue developing and add new features.

-Hopper.pw is is intended to be self hostable, but there is a free service on http://www.hopper.pw/ where you can add your own domains and don't need to mess around with hosting it on your own.

 # Features (Frontend)